iqss-research/readme-software/README.md

 ## Walkthrough

 In this section, we provide a step-by-step vignette illustrating how to use `readme2` to estimate category proportions in an unlabeled set of documents.
-To begin, we assume that the user has a set of *labeled* documents, each of which has been as assigned a single, mutually exclusive category label,  Often this is done by manual coding.
-We observe an unlabeled set of documents and want to estimate the proportion of documents with each category label.
+To begin, we assume that the user has a set of *labeled* documents, with every document assigned a single, mutually exclusive category label (such as via manual coding).
+We observe an unlabeled set of documents and seek to estimate the proportion of documents with each category label.

 The central intuition of the original `readme` is that for any individual feature _S_ in both the labeled and unlabeled set, we know that the average value of that feature _S_ is equal to the sum of the conditional expectation of _S_ in each category multiplied by the share of documents in that category.
 While we observe the average of _S_ in the unlabeled set, we do not observe the conditional expectations of _S_.
 We estimate these conditional expectations using the labeled set conditional frequency and solve for the unlabeled set proportions via standard linear programming methods.

 There are many possible features _S_ that can be extracted from the text.
-The main contribution of `readme2` is to develop a way for selecting optimal sets of features from a large space of potential document summaries.
-We start by converting each document into a vector of summaries based on the word vector representations of each term in the document.
+The main contribution of `readme2` is to develop a way for selecting optimal sets of features from a large space of potential document summaries, morphing the space in which the readme regression is run to yield the best possible estimates of the category proportions.
+We begin by converting each document into a vector of summaries based on the word vector representations of each term in the document.

 ### Processing the text documents